Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Refined Orbifold Euler Characteristic of

 In general, for a fixed genus $g\geq 2$, we can put the coefficients $\{a_{g,n}^k\}$ into a triangle (without fisrt $3g-3$ rows for $g\geq 2$).
-The first row is the coefficients of $\widetilde\chi_{g,0}$, which can be determined either by the quadratic recursion relation \eqref{rec-integral} using lower genus data, or by expanding \eqref{gene-chi} directly.
+The first row is the coefficients of $\widetilde\chi_{g,0}(\kappa)$, which can be determined either by the quadratic recursion relation \eqref{rec-integral} using lower genus data, or by expanding \eqref{gene-chi} directly (actually the first method is more efficient than the second one).
 Then every other element in this triangle can be determined by the two elements above it via the linear recursion \eqref{eq-linear-general}.
-In Section \ref{sec5} we will present explicit solutions to such linear recursion relations in all genera $g\geq 0$.
+In \S \ref{sec5} we will present explicit solutions to such linear recursion relations in all genera $g\geq 0$.